DemocraciaEnRed/leyesabiertas-deploy/README.md

 1. Install Docker CE (if `docker_install` is not set to `false`).
 2. Check existence of and install docker-compose.
 3. Download and run needed containers.
-By default democracyos 2.11.0 is installed.

 Example: